 "Radiofrequency microneedling devices like Lutronic Genius insert tiny needles (after application of a potent numbing cream) that heat the dermal tissue, reduce fat and edema, and tighten the skin to provide a firm, smooth surface," he says.
 Be wary of medical spas offering this treatment and instead visit a board-certified dermatologist.

-Eye creams formulated with ingredients like caffeine, green tea, niacinamide, peptides, and other anti-inflammatory ingredients that can help.
+Look for products that contain caffeine, green tea, niacinamide, peptides, and other anti-inflammatory ingredients.

 Meinders A-J, Meinders AE.
 [How much water do we really need to drink?].
 Ned Tijdschr Geneeskd.
 2010;154:A1757.